downToHell/compiler_project/ReadMe.md

 or refer to [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md) for more accurate instructions.
 Once you've installed NodeJS run: `node -v` and check if it is the right version.

+After you successfully installed NodeJS, you need to run `npm install` or `npm i` inside the project's directory to install the necessary dependencies.

 ## Structure

 ```